Labial reduction and correction

 one to two nights in hospital.
 You should expect some moderately severe

 pain for which you will be given pain killers.
+I augment this with internal anaesthetic blocks to make your recovery more comfortable.
 Once home you will be advised to carry out only light activities for three to four weeks.
+It is essential to keep mobile but not to be more active than I advise in order to reduce the chance of problems.
 Sports are not advisable for six weeks as you must allow the tissues to settle down.
-You can resume driving when your insurance company is happy, on average three to four weeks after surgery.
+You can resume driving when your insurance company is happy, on average three weeks or so after surgery.

 You will have scars.
 There is no getting away from this.
 The wounds are